python-geeks/Automation-scripts/insta_profilepic_downloader/README.md

     1. Download Python from https://python.org/downloads/.
     2. Install it and make sure to add it to path variable.
     3. Download this folder and save it in your local machine.
-    4. Open commad prompt in the folder and run the command.
+    4. Open command prompt in the folder and run the command.
         `pip install -r requirements.txt`
     5. Now run the python script and enter the username of the person.
-    6. A picture will bre saved in same folder where this python script is located with the name as <username>.jpg.
+    6. A picture will be saved automatically in same folder where this python script is located with the name as <username>.jpg.

     Thank you